openrewrite/rewrite-docs/docs/recipes/analysis/search/findflowbetweenmethods.md

 | `String` | target | The part of the method flow should traverse to Valid options: `Select`, `Arguments`, `Both` |  |
 | `String` | flow | When enabled, show the data or taint flow of the method invocation.
 Valid options: `Data`, `Taint` |  |

+## License

+This recipe is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Usage

 This recipe has required configuration parameters.
-Recipes with required configuration parameters cannot be activated directly.
+Recipes with required configuration parameters cannot be activated directly (unless you are running them via the Moderne CLI).
 To activate this recipe you must create a new recipe which fills in the required parameters.
 In your `rewrite.yml` create a new recipe with a unique name.
 For example: `com.yourorg.FindFlowBetweenMethodsExample`.
 Here's how you can define and customize such a recipe within your rewrite.yml:
 ```yaml title="rewrite.yml"
 ---